NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/scripting_intro.rst

     Internally, ``GNOME`` uses the python standard library ``datetime`` and ``timedelta`` functions.
     In most cases, you can pass objects of these types into ``GNOME``.
-    But for scripting convience, most places that take a datetime object will also accept a ISO 8601 string, such as: "2015-01-01T12:15:00"
+    But for scripting convenience, most places that take a datetime object will also accept a ISO 8601 string, such as: "2015-01-01T12:15:00"

 The ``gnome.scripting`` module also provides a number of shortcuts for creating ``timedelta`` objects: ``seconds, minutes, hours, days``.
 You can use them like so::